lgucrl/deep-learning-toxic-comments-classification/README.md

    The cleaned comments are converted into sequences of token IDs using `tf.keras.layers.TextVectorization`.
 The vocabulary size is capped to cover **90%** of word occurrences, and the output sequence length is set to the **95th percentile** of comment length to increase efficiency without excessive truncation.
 This results in uniform tensors (`(N, 230)` sequences) suitable for recurrent layers.

 5. **Handling class imbalance with multi-label oversampling**
-   Because toxicity labels are highly imbalanced, the training set is balanced via **MLSMOTE** (Multi-Label SMOTE). :contentReference[oaicite:14]{index=14} The approach generates synthetic samples for minority/toxic label combinations and then merges them with a sampled subset of clean comments to target a ~50/50 clean-to-toxic training distribution, while explicitly keeping the **test set unmodified** for realistic evaluation. :contentReference[oaicite:15]{index=15}

-   To mitigate the dominance of clean comments and improve learning on minority labels, the training set is balanced with MLSMOTE (Multi-Label SMOTE).
-Synthetic samples are generated for minority/toxic combinations and then combined with a sampled subset of clean comments to target a ~50/50 clean-to-toxic training distribution.
-Because the synthetic process can produce non-integer token values, generated sequences are rounded and clipped to valid token ID ranges before modeling.
+   To improve learning on the highly imbalanced toxicity labels and mitigate the dominance of clean comments, the training set is balanced with **MLSMOTE** (Multi-Label SMOTE).
+The approach generates synthetic samples for minority (toxic) label combinations and then merges them with a sampled subset of clean comments to target a 50/50 clean-to-toxic training distribution, while explicitly keeping the **test set unmodified** for a realistic evaluation.
+Because the synthetic process can produce non-integer token values, generated sequences are rounded and clipped to valid token ID ranges.

-   ---

-6. **Model design and training (RNN with Bidirectional GRUs)**
+6. **Model design and training**
-   The network uses an **Embedding** layer (with masking for padding token 0), **SpatialDropout1D** regularization, and stacked **Bidirectional GRU** layers to capture context from both directions in the sequence. :contentReference[oaicite:16]{index=16} A dense head ends with a **sigmoid** layer producing six independent probabilities (one per label). :contentReference[oaicite:17]{index=17} The model is trained with **binary cross-entropy** and optimized with **Adam**, tracking metrics such as accuracy, precision, recall, and weighted F1, with **early stopping** on validation loss. :contentReference[oaicite:18]{index=18}
+   The classifier is a recurrent neural network with an **Embedding** layer (with masking for padding token 0), **SpatialDropout1D** regularization, and stacked **Bidirectional GRU** layers to capture context from both directions in the sequence.
+A final **dense** layer with **sigmoid** outputs produces six independent probabilities (one per label).
+The model is trained with **binary cross-entropy** and optimized with **Adam**, tracking metrics such as accuracy, precision, recall, and weighted F1, with **early stopping** on validation performance.

 7. **Evaluation on test set and prediction examples**
-   After training, evaluation is performed on the **original (unbalanced) test set** by computing probability outputs, converting them to binary predictions with a **0.5 threshold**, and reporting overall (weighted) metrics plus per-label metrics. :contentReference[oaicite:19]{index=19} Performance is further analyzed with **confusion matrices** and threshold-sensitive curves such as **ROC** and **Precision–Recall** (especially informative under heavy imbalance). :contentReference[oaicite:20]{index=20} :contentReference[oaicite:21]{index=21}
-   To make the model easier to “try out,” the project also implements a small inference utility that takes an arbitrary text comment, applies the same **cleaning + vectorization** pipeline, runs the model to obtain probabilities and binary decisions, and visualizes label probabilities in a bar chart with a horizontal threshold line. :contentReference[oaicite:22]{index=22}
+   After training, evaluation is performed on the **original (unbalanced) test set** by computing probability outputs, converting them to binary predictions with a **0.5 threshold**, and reporting overall (weighted) and per-label metrics.
+Performance is further analyzed with **confusion matrices**, **ROC** curves and **Precision–Recall** curves (especially informative under heavy imbalance).
+The project also implements a small inference utility that takes an arbitrary text comment, applies the same **cleaning and vectorization** pipeline, runs the model to obtain probabilities and binary decisions, and visualizes label probabilities in a bar chart with a horizontal threshold line.

 ---

 ## Tech stack

+- **Python**
+- **TensorFlow / Keras** (TextVectorization, Embedding, Bidirectional GRU, training, saving/loading)
+- **NLTK** (stopwords)
+- **iterative-stratification** (MultilabelStratifiedShuffleSplit)
+- **scikit-learn** (metrics, confusion matrices, ROC/PR curves)
+- **MLSMOTE utility** (multi-label oversampling)